typesense/typesense-website/docs-site/content/0.23.0/api/documents.md

   'country'       => 'USA'
 ]];

-// Be sure to increase the connection timeout in your HTTP library appropriately for large imports
+// IMPORTANT: Be sure to increase the connection timeout in your HTTP library to at least 5 minutes or more for imports

 $client->collections['companies']->documents->import($documents, ['action' => 'create']);
 ```